Altadena in Los Angeles County, California — The American West (Pacific Coastal)

 Erected 2007.

 Location.
 34° 11.343′ N, 118° 8.156′ W. Marker is in Altadena, California, in Los Angeles County.
-Marker is on Mariposa Street east of Santa Rosa Road, on the right when traveling east.
+It is on Mariposa Street east of Santa Rosa Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 654 E Mariposa St, Altadena CA 91001, United States of America.
 Touch for directions.

 Regarding Andrew McNally House.
 The Queen Anne style house was built for the co-founder and president of the Rand McNally map publishing company after he moved west from Chicago.
 McNally commissioned famed Castle Green architect Frederick Roehrig to design the Victorian house.
-Facing south, away from the street, the house offers vistas of the Los Angeles Basin, the Pacific Ocean, and Santa Catalina Island.
+Facing south, away from the street, the house offers vistas of the Los Angeles Basin, the Pacific Ocean, and Catalina Island.

 There are nine bedrooms, six bathrooms, and a tower topped by a circular bell-shaped roof with views of the San Gabriel Mountains to the north.
-McNally built a two-story servants’ quarter addition to the main house.
-Much of the home’s original features remain intact, including the hand-carved woodwork, Douglas fir paneling, and stained-glass windows.
+McNally built a two-story servants quarter addition to the main house.
+Much of the homes original features remain intact, including the hand-carved woodwork, Douglas fir paneling, and stained-glass windows.
 All 24 gas lamps and the steam radiators still function.

 Credits.
-This page was last revised on January 23, 2024.
+This page was last revised on January 15, 2026.
 It was originally submitted on June 12, 2022, by Craig Baker of Sylmar, California.
-This page has been viewed 1,050 times since then and 63 times this year.
+This page has been viewed 5,239 times since then and 142 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 12, 2022, by Craig Baker of Sylmar, California.
+6. submitted on January 17, 2025, by Craig Baker of Sylmar, California.
+7. submitted on May 26, 2025, by Craig Baker of Sylmar, California.
+8. submitted on January 15, 2025, by Craig Baker of Sylmar, California.
+9. submitted on June 3, 2024, by Craig Baker of Sylmar, California.